Braised Italian Sausage and Peppers

-Baked sausage and peppers is an easy one-pot dinner you can serve with pasta, rice, mashed potatoes, or cauliflower.
-The seared Italian sausage simmers in the oven with fresh bell peppers and onions in marinara sauce.
-So easy.
-So delicious.
+Braised Italian sausage and peppers is an easy one-pan dinner!
+Seared sausage simmers in the oven with fresh bell peppers and onions in marinara sauce.
+It’s so easy and so delicious.

 overhead photo of a pan of sausage and peppers

-In the spirit of keeping it simple, I’m here today to share with you a super-easy baked sausage and peppers recipe.
+In the spirit of keeping it simple, I’m here today to share with you a super-easy Italian sausage and peppers recipe.

-Savory and juicy baked Italian sausage mingled with fresh bell peppers in a simmering short-cut marinara sauce is a quick-to-prep (only 10 minutes!) one-pan wonder that is not only delicious but smells amazing while it’s bubbling away in the oven.
+Savory and juicy braised Italian sausage mingle with fresh bell peppers in a simmering short-cut marinara sauce.
+This one-pan wonder is quick to prepare (only 10 minutes!) and not only delicious but also smells amazing while bubbling away in the oven.
 Kitchen aromatherapy is the best.

 Print